drewgillson/lookml-parameter-option-generator/README.md

 8. Get function execution logs with `gcloud`
     > `gcloud functions logs read`

-## How will I know this works?
+## Expected outcome
-The expected outcome from this example is that if a new row is included in the results from your scheduled look, the file containing your LookML parameter definition will have a new option for the parameter.
-For example, if the look results included a new row with _Seventy Seven_ in the "Event Name" field and _77_ in the "Event ID" field, the following option will be automatically added to your parameter definition within a few minutes:
+When a new row is included in the results from the scheduled look, a new option for the related LookML parameter will be automatically written into the LookML file.
+In this example, if the scheduled look's results include a new row with _Seventy Seven_ in the "Event Name" field and _77_ in the "Event ID" field, the following option will be automatically added to the parameter in [testfile.view.lkml](testfile.view.lkml):
 ```
 allowed_value: {
   label: "Fifty Six"
   value: "56"
 }
 ```
+Any existing options will be updated, because every _allowed_value_ between the beginning and ending comments is rewritten each time for each row sent by the scheduled look.